-Weakness 9: Support of At-Risk Students
+Weakness 8: Support of At-Risk Students

 Continued changes in the district's profile, the community college admission policy and changing expectations of students are resulting in an increasing number of learners who are "at risk."
-This change is challenging learner services including academic advising and counseling, developmental courses and tutoring.
+This change is challenging learner services including academic advising and counseling, developmental courses, tutoring and success services.

-• According to the National Academic Advising Association, the typical recommended student to counselor ratio for two-year community colleges is approximately 300 to 1.
-Conservative estimates using currently enrolled students at Harper College indicate a counselor to student ratio of approximately 800 to 1.
+- According to the National Academic Advising Association, the typical recommended student to counselor ratio for two-year community colleges is approximately 300 to 1.
+Conservative estimates, using currently enrolled students at Harper College, indicate a counselor to student ratio of approximately 800 to 1. - More than 45 percent of new students attending the full-time orientation in FY04 graduated in the bottom half of their high school. - The number of new academic programs and/or career programs on campus is increasing by almost seven per year.